 Safety Net thresholds

-If you choose a more expensive brand of medicine, you may need to pay more.
-The extra amount will not count towards your PBS Safety Net threshold.
-Talk to your pharmacist if you are unsure.
+If you choose a more expensive brand of medicine, you may need to pay more, and the extra amount won't count towards your PBS Safety Net threshold.
+Talk to your pharmacist for more information.

-If you go over the threshold before you get your PBS Safety Net card, you may get a refund.
-If this happens, ask your pharmacist for an official PBS refund receipt, not just a regular docket.
+If spend over the threshold before you get your PBS Safety Net card, you may be eligible for a refund.

 To get a refund: